nestrr/flock-infra/README.md

 * Do not make changes to staging/prod Terraform config locally.
 That should only happen through CI.
 *
 Follow [Terragrunt's recommended folder structure](https://docs.gruntwork.io/2.0/docs/overview/concepts/infrastructure-live/).
 * Do not place any secrets anywhere in the code.
 Secrets are managed by Doppler, so they should be placed there.
+* Name your branches based on the issue they relate to (e.g. `floc-48`).
+* Make concise but descriptive PRs.

 ## Getting Started